 (12) International Students who have been issued an offer of enrolment to a course, but have not yet accepted that offer (and thus no CoE has been raised), may request to defer commencement to a later study period.

-(14) A deferment will be approved where the Director, International Office is satisfied that the student has a genuine intention to commence study, has a compelling or compassionate reason for wishing to defer and is able to provide evidence that supports the grounds that are the basis for the claim.
+(14) A deferment will be approved where the Director, SCU International is satisfied that the student has a genuine intention to commence study, has a compelling or compassionate reason for wishing to defer and is able to provide evidence that supports the grounds that are the basis for the claim.

 (17) Where a request to defer pre-acceptance is refused the applicant will be advised in writing of the reasons for the refusal.

-(18) Where a request to defer before acceptance is approved the International Office Admissions Section team member who handled the student's application is responsible for advising the student in writing that they have been granted approval to defer to a later study period and issuing a new Letter of Offer.
+(18) Where a request to defer before acceptance is approved the SCU International Admissions Section team member who handled the student's application is responsible for advising the student in writing that they have been granted approval to defer to a later study period and issuing a new Letter of Offer.

-(19) The International Office Admissions Section team member who handled the application is also responsible for ensuring all correspondence and other relevant documentation regarding the request to defer commencement is retained on the applicant's file.
+(19) The SCU International Admissions Section team member who handled the application is also responsible for ensuring all correspondence and other relevant documentation regarding the request to defer commencement is retained on the applicant's file.

 (20) International students who have accepted an offer of enrolment and have been issued a CoE may request to defer commencement to a later study period.

-(22) A deferment will be approved where the Director, International Office is satisfied that the student has a compelling or compassionate reason for wishing to defer and is able to provide evidence that supports the grounds that are the basis for the claim.
+(22) A deferment will be approved where the Director, SCU International is satisfied that the student has a compelling or compassionate reason for wishing to defer and is able to provide evidence that supports the grounds that are the basis for the claim.

 (24) The response will detail the outcome and if refused will detail the reasons for the refusal.
 Where a student's request for deferral has been approved the student will be informed that deferring enrolment may affect his or her student visa.